 4. The contractor shall be entitled to receive, in all events, all interest and income earned on the securities deposited by the contractor in substitution for contract retainage.
 If the securities deposited are in the form of coupon bonds, the agency or the escrow agent designated by it and holding the deposited securities shall deliver each coupon to the contractor as it matures.

-5. All securities shall be released, delivered and paid over to the contractor at such time as cash monies being retained from the contractor would have been released, delivered and paid over to the contractor under the public works contract if there had been no substitution for the cash monies.
+5. All securities shall be released, delivered and paid over to the contractor at such time as cash moneys being retained from the contractor would have been released, delivered and paid over to the contractor under the public works contract if there had been no substitution for the cash moneys.